 There are solar tax incentives and Power Purchase Agreements that allow businesses and organizations to save big with solar energy.
-The federal tax credit reduces the total cost of a solar system by 26%, and a new bonus depreciation law allows businesses to write off 100% of the solar system cost in the first year.
+The federal tax credit reduces the total cost of a solar system by 26%.
+Plus, a new bonus depreciation law allows businesses to write off 100% of the solar system cost in the first year.

-Tax credits are a dollar-for-dollar reduction in income taxes owed and are therefore more valuable for the taxpayer than a write-off.
-Qualified expenses include the cost of the solar panels, inverter, components, and the solar installation.
+Tax credits are a dollar-for-dollar reduction in income taxes owed.
+Therefore, they are more valuable to the taxpayer than a write-off.
+Qualified expenses include the cost of the solar panels, inverter, components, and the labor.

-Installing a solar system on your home can qualify you for the Solar Investment Tax Credit.
-For example, if you install a $10,000 solar system, the tax credit would reduce the total net cost of the system by an estimated $2,600.
-In addition, you may be able to take a 5-year accelerated depreciation or a bonus depreciation for the system.
+Installing a solar system on your business can qualify for the Solar Investment Tax Credit.
+For example, if you install a $20,000 solar system, the tax credit would reduce the system’s total net cost by an estimated $5,200.
+You may also be able to take a 5-year accelerated depreciation or a bonus depreciation for the system.
 Speak with your tax specialist to determine if you qualify.

 Power Purchase Agreements (PPAs) are an excellent way for many organizations to go solar for no money down.
 Municipalities, schools, and non-profit organizations can have a solar system installed on their property and purchase solar electricity for a set rate.
 A third party owns the solar system, typically one that can take advantage of the federal tax credit and other solar energy incentives, making it a win-win situation.

-Sundog Solar typically offers PPAs where the organization has the option to purchase the solar system at the end of six years, or they can continue to purchase the solar electricity for years to come.
-Most arrangements are cash-flow positive from day one because our clients buy solar electricity at a lower rate than what the utility company offers.
+Sundog Solar typically offers PPAs where the organization has two options.
+They can purchase the solar system at the end of six years or they can continue to purchase the solar electricity for years to come.
+Most arrangements are cash-flow positive from day one.
+This is because our clients buy solar electricity at a lower rate than what the utility company offers.
 This arrangement allows towns, churches, condo associations, hospitals, schools, governmental agencies, and community centers to benefit from solar power without the upfront investment or finance charges.

 Some organizations enter a solar PPA primarily to lower their utility bills and lock in low electric rates for years.
 Others want greater energy independence, to reduce dependence on fossil fuels, and to benefit the environment.
 Many want to leverage the educational or marketing value of solar energy and to gain positive publicity.
 In fact, Sundog Solar helped one client achieve this by installing a public monitor system for citizens to learn about solar energy generation from a municipal solar system.